bes-ptah/winbatchOS/README.md

 #### WinBatchX Beta branch
 ###### WinBatchX is a batch script operating system with over 80 working builds.
 These builds come through this branch first for early developers and testers.

-##### The next release planned is WinBatchX 17.0 (actually skipping 16.1, will be offered as a 'experience update') and is planned for release out of the beta channel by June 2022 (later half of june).
-This next release has around 40 planned builds for release.
+##### The next release planned is WinBatchX 17.0 (actually skipping 16.1, will be offered as a 'experience update') and is planned for release out of the beta channel by September 2022 (Q1 of september).
+This next release has around 70 planned builds for release.

 ###### WinBatchX 17.0's builds may be unstable in July 2022.